aaronc/freactive.core/README.md

 ```

 This is somewhat similar (but not exactly) to cursors in [om][om] - which was the inspiration for cursors in freactive.
 It should be noted that in freactive, cursors were designed to work with lenses first and then with key or key sequences (`korks`) for convenience.
 A cursor doesn't know anything about the structure of data it references (i.e. the associative path from parent to child).

-## Core Idioms

-Understanding this section is not needed to use this library, but is needed for developers of
-extensions to this library as well as those who are curious about its underpinnings and
-algorithms.

-**Core Definitions and Patterns:**

-* A `reactive` refers to any `IDeref` instance which will register itself as a dependency
-to a parent computation that is `deref`ing them if the parent has bound an "invalidation"
-function thread locally
-* `reactive`'s register themselves as dependencies by adding an "invalidate" function
-that the parent has bound thread locally during the scope of the computation to their
-`add-watch` or `add-invalidation` watch (see [`IInvalidates`](#iinvalidates)).
-* **Whenever a `reactive` notifies a parent computation that it has changed, it
-stops telling the parent**  - see the next section

-### When reactive computations are invalidated

-### `*invalidate-rx*`

-### `IInvalidates`

 ## License